Sherman's Fiscal Failure

 "And furthermore, I feel threatened by your presence here.
 You threatened people, you harassed people, you did harm.
 I feel threatened by your presence right now and I want you to leave or I will call the police."

 As we exited Town Hall, I turned to my husband in disbelief.
-The real "harm" being done in Sherman is not a publisher asking questions.
+The real harm being done in Sherman is not a publisher asking questions.
 The real harm is a chief executive who weaponizes emergency dispatch, hides a $50 million ledger, and manufactures police threats out of thin air to avoid answering questions.

 The Executive Reward